 The International Classification of Diseases (ICD) is the standard diagnostic tool for epidemiology, health management and clinical purposes.

-While MCS/ES aren’t in here as such, Hypersensitivity is (so no doctor can tell you that it doesn’t exist), and many of the other common symptoms are also listed.
+While MCS/ES aren’t in here as such for North America, Hypersensitivity is (so no doctor can tell you that it doesn’t exist), and many of the other common symptoms are also listed.
 Below are some examples of the categories, more details can be explored via the link below.